cfgauss/r-novice-gapminder/_extras/guide.md

 There are two main ways one can work within RStudio.

-1. Test and play within the interactive R console then copy code into a .R file to run later.
+1. Test and play within the interactive R console then copy code into a `.R` file to run later.
-2. Start writing in an .R file and use RStudio's command / short cut to push current line, selected lines or modified lines to the interactive R console.
+2. Start writing in a `.R` file and use RStudio's command/shortcut to push current line, selected lines or modified lines to the interactive R console.

+We'll do the latter (as do I when I write my R scripts).

-We'll `File->New File->R Script`.
+Start with `File->New File->R Script`.
 Use `getwd()` to find out where you are and save this somewhere.
 Use `Save As` to name your file, e.g. `swc.R`.

 Run button and key shortcuts

-  * ctrl-enter windows/linux
+  * Ctrl-enter windows/linux
-  * command-enter mac
+  * Command-enter mac

 Mostly use the console to run code and test commands.

-">" cursor - similar to the shell
+In the console, the `>` prompt is  similar to the shell's `$` prompt.
+There you can

- - type commands
+ - Type commands.
- - R executes
+ - R executes them &
- - returns result
+ - R returns result

-The simplest thing you could do with R is do arithmetic:
+##### 1:07 The simplest thing you can do with R is arithmetic:

 ~~~
 1 + 100